 Final expense insurance can also be considered a form of simplified issue life insurance, since it rarely requires a medical exam as part of the application process.
 Some types of final expense insurance are guaranteed issue life insurance policies, which means that everyone who applies for one of these policies is guaranteed to be accepted.
 However, people who apply for a guaranteed issue final expense policy should know that if they die before a certain period of time has passed — often, two or three years — their loved ones may only receive a portion of the death benefit.

 How is final expense insurance different from other types of life insurance?

 Final expense insurance is different from a traditional life insurance policy in a few key ways.
 First, final expense coverage is generally much lower than the coverage you’d apply for with a standard term life policy or whole life policy.
-Many final expense life insurance policies offer coverage amounts that can range anywhere from low four figures to mid five figures, providing your beneficiaries with just enough money to cover funeral costs, medical bills, and any other financial burdens they may run into.
+Many final expense life insurance policies offer a coverage amount that can range anywhere from low four figures to mid-five figures, providing your beneficiaries with just enough money to cover funeral costs, medical bills, and any other financial burdens they may run into.